Heterocrossa gonosemana: Distribution

-This species is endemic to New Zealand.
-This species is found throughout the country and has been collected at Wellington, Nelson, Otira River, Dunedin, Lake Wakatipu, Invercargill, Stewart Island, and Auckland Island.
+H. gonosemana is endemic to New Zealand.
+It is found throughout the country and has been collected at locations such as Wellington, Nelson, Ōtira River, Dunedin, Lake Wakatipu, Invercargill, Stewart Island, and Auckland Island.

 Biology and behaviour

-This species is on the wing from November until February.
-It can be found during the day resting on tree trucks where it blends well with lichen patches.
-The larvae of this species is very active when it is disturbed.
+The larva is very active when it is disturbed.
 This species spends the winter as a pupa.
-The pupa is 8mm in length and is greenish-white in colour.
-Its abdominal segments are short while the leg and wing cases are unusually large.
 The pupa is enclosed in a cocoon that can be found in the soil beneath the larvae host.
-The cocoon is oval in shape and approximately 12mm in length.
-The adult moth emerged in December when bred in captivity.
-The adult moth is attracted to light.
+The adult moth emerges in December when bred in captivity.
+In the wild, adults of H. gonosemana are on the wing from November until February.
+They can be found during the day resting on tree trucks where they blend well with lichen patches.
+The adult moth is nocturnal and attracted to light.

 Habitat and host species

-This species prefers forest habitat.
+This species inhabits native forest.
 The larvae have been recorded feeding on seeds and fruit of Griselinia lucida.
 It is possible the larvae also feed on the fruit of Griselinia littoralis.